vinodbobate25/Imgur_Demo/README.md

 A demo project--

--This app demonstrate the use of Imgur API using Jetpack Compose  .I have used latest Design Feature-Jetpack compose to learn and explore new app design methods.
+- [x] This app demonstrate the use of Imgur API using Jetpack Compose  .I have used latest Design Feature-Jetpack compose to learn and explore new app design methods.
--Using Jetpack we can create data driven design .and it possible to create more dynamic UI component which can be reused in the multiple screens of the Application.
+- [x] Using Jetpack we can create data driven design .and it possible to create more dynamic UI component which can be reused in the multiple screens of the Application.
--overall It was good Learning Experience for me as well.
+- [x] overall It was good Learning Experience for me as well.

 ## Features